Kazuo Sakurada: United States and Stampede Wrestling (1976–1981)

 In 1976, Sakurada made his North America debut in Texas.
 Now as Mr. Sakurada, he found his earliest success in Stampede Wrestling.
+During his time in Stampede Wrestling, Sakurada trained Bret Hart to wrestle.
 He defeated two-time champion Leo Burke to win his first and only Stampede North American Heavyweight Championship on May 20, 1978, in Edmonton, Alberta.
 He held the title for a little over three months before losing to Paddy Ryan on September 1.
 He then became highly regarded in Stampede's tag team division, defeating Keith and Bret Hart in early 1979 to win his first Stampede International Tag Team Championship with Mr. Hito.
 Their second win came later on the same year after the defeat of Dory Funk Jr. and Larry Lane, only to be toppled once again by the Hart brothers.
 By 1980, Hito had moved on to singles competition, leaving Sakurada to form a team with Kasavubu.
 They, too, defeated the Harts, marking Sakurada's third and final tag team championship reign in Stampede.
 This reign would be ended at the hands of the Harts' brother-in-law Jim Neidhart and Hercules Ayala that same year.